xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-08-15_population.md

  * The game round should be 11.
  <!-- SNAPSHOT status=200 -->
  * Click on the "leonard" city "Capital"
- * The city population should be 20.
+ * The population should be 20.

 And does not matter how many rounds pass, that it will be always 20.